raphCode/master-thesis-muzero/theory.typ

 $(p, v) = f_theta_i (s)$ with the search !probs $pi$ and !g outcome $z$, respectively.
 Specifically, the !net is optimized using gradient descent on the loss !fn
 $ l = (z - v)^2 - pi "log" p + c norm(theta)^2 $
-where the last term is used for L2 weight normalisation.
+where the last term is used for L2 weight normalisation, with the constant $c$ determining its influence.

 New versions of the !nn $f_theta_i$ are evaluated in a tournament against the current selfplay !pl $alpha_theta_*$ before they may be used for the selfplay data generation.